-Figure 16: Sample simulation showing output from onboard cameras UF's Engineering and Science Fair, and UF's Robotics Fair.
-Notably, for the past four years, SubjuGator members have taken several weeks out of their summer to instruct robotics summer camps for elementary and middle school students (ages 5-12) (Figure 17).
+The SubjuGator team and the Machine Intelligence Laboratory are proud to partner with several organizations in Northwest and Central Florida to provide insightful outreach programs to our community.
+The SubjuGator team presents the SubjuGator family of vehicles to grade, middle, and high school students and community members at local museums, UF's Engineering and Science Fair, and other events.
+Notably, for the past several years, SubjuGator members have taken several weeks out of their summer to instruct robotics summer camps for elementary and middle school students (ages 5-12) (Figure 17).
 Students at this camp are taught principals of robotics, controls, and autonomy using Lego Mindstorms.
+Figure 18 shows students soon to be entering 10th or 11th grade from the Gator Computing Program camp just a few weeks ago.

+Fig 17.
+Everitt Middle School (left), Robotics summer camp (right).

+Fig 18.
+Gator Computing Program (camp) students with SubjuGator team at testing pool on campus on June 7, 2017.

-The team's hope is to generate excitement for science and engineering in all ages.
+The SubjuGator team's hope is to generate excitement for science and engineering in all ages.

+V. CONCLUSION

-Figure 17: Everitt Middle School (left), Robotics summer camp (right) V. CONCLUSION SubjuGator 8 is a modular, highperformance AUV design suitable for many research tasks at the University of Florida.
+SubjuGator 8 is a modular, high-performance AUV design suitable for many research tasks at the University of Florida.
 This AUV is easily maintained and deployed by two people.
-Future work includes further development of the software and control architecture, deployment of the software to multiple vehicles, and underwater multiagent cooperation.
+Future work includes further development of the software and control architecture, deployment of the software to multiple vehicles, and underwater multi-agent cooperation.

 VI.
+ACKNOWLEDGMENTS

-ACKNOWLEDGMENTS The University of Florida SubjuGator team would like to thank everyone who has supported us throughout the year, including the University of Florida's Electrical and Computer Engineering Department and Mechanical and Aerospace Engineering Department., and the students and faculty in UF's CIMAR (Center for Intelligent Machines and Robotics).
-We would also like to thank each of the following corporate sponsors, for graciously assisting with both monetary and product donations: - Diamond Sponsors: Harris Corporation - Platinum Sponsors: Northrup Grumman, Barr Systems - Gold Sponsors: UF Dept. of Electrical and Computer Engineering, UF Dept. of Mechanical and Aerospace Engineering, JD2 - Silver Sponsors: Texas Instruments, IEEE Gainesville Section, Altera, Advanced Circuits, DigiKey The latest SubjuGator developments can be found on our web page www.subjugator.org or by following us on twitter @SubjuGatorUF.
-VII.
-REFERENCES - [1] P. Miller, J. Farrell, Y. Zhao, and V. Djapic, "Autonomous underwater vehicle navigation," IEEE Journal of Oceanic Engineering, vol. 35, no. 3, pp. 663-678, July 2010. - [2] J. Nezvadovitz, "Symmetric Propeller and Nozzle Design for a Marine Robot," University of Florida Journal of Undergraduate Research, Volume 17, Issue 2, Spring 2016. - [3] L. Biagiotti and C. Melchiorri, Trajectory Planning for Automatic Machines and Robots.
-Springer, 2008. - [4] N. Fischer, S. Bhasin, and W. Dixon, "Nonlinear control of an autonomous yunderwater vehicle: A RISE-based approach," in IEEE Proc.
-American Control Conference, 2011, to appear. - [5] Z. Zhang, "Flexible camera calibration by viewing a plane from unknown orientations," in IEEE Proc.
-International Conference on Computer Vision, vol. 1, 1999, pp. 666-673.
+The University of Florida SubjuGator team would like to thank everyone who has supported us throughout the year, including the University of Florida's Electrical and Computer Engineering Department and Mechanical and Aerospace Engineering Department., and the students and faculty in UF's CIMAR (Center for Intelligent Machines and Robotics).
+We would also like to thank several former students who have contributed to our team financially and with advice.
+Each of the following corporate sponsors were gracious in assist with both monetary and product donations:

+- Diamond Sponsors: Harris Corporation - Platinum Sponsors: Northrup Grumman - Gold Sponsors: UF Dept. of Electrical and Computer Engineering, UF Dept. of Mechanical and Aerospace Engineering, JD2 - Silver Sponsors: Texas Instruments, IEEE Gainesville Section, Altera, Advanced Circuits, DigiKey

+Finally, the Machine Intelligence Laboratory is also honored to have recently been sponsored by the University of Florida's Herbert Wertheim College of Engineering, mostly in support of our Maritime RobotX Challenge 2016 champion, NaviGator AMS (autonomous maritime system).

+The latest SubjuGator developments can be found on our web page www.subjugator.org or by following us on twitter @SubjuGatorUF.